zicat/tributary/doc/user_guide.md

 If the channel crash e.g., disk full, source report the exception to the client.
 Because tributary service is stateless, client need to switch to other tributary services and switch back after this service recover.

-If the external sink system crash, the sink will roll up to the previous committed RecordsOffset and reconsume records( at least once).
+If the external sink system crash, the sink will roll up to the previous committed GroupOffset and reconsume records( at least once).
 The failure of some sink systems not affect others sinking records.

 ## Setting up a tributary service